brunayfy/NumberGeneratorFPGAProject/README.md

 </p>

 Implement:
-* Multiplicador implementado utilizando FOR GENERATE baseado no exercício 7.6.6 do livro do D'Amore.
+* Multiplier implemented using FOR GENERATE based on exercise 7.6.6 of D'Amore book.
-* Multiplexador utilizando construção concorrente: WHEN-ELSE ou WITH-SELECT
+* Mux using concurrent statement: WITH-SELECT.
-* Subtrator utilizando FOR GENERATE com COMPONENTE para o subtrator-completo
+* Subtractor using FOR GENERATE with component for full subtractor.
-* Deslocador para a esquerda (<<2) utilizando FUNCTION
+* Left shift (<<2) using FUNCTION.
-* FF tipo D utilizando PROCEDURE
+* FF type D using PROCEDURE.

 # How it works: